-For non-government schools, the ACNC Commissioner has agreed that the financial information — and, from the 2016 reporting period, the financial reports provided in the DET’s financial questionnaire — can be used to meet the ACNC’s financial reporting requirements.
+For non-government schools, the ACNC Commissioner has agreed that the financial information — and, from the 2016 reporting period, the financial reports provided in the DE’s financial questionnaire — can be used to meet the ACNC’s financial reporting requirements.

-This means that non-government schools do not have to provide financial information to the ACNC directly – the ACNC will use the information and financial reports that non-government schools provide to the DET in the financial questionnaire to complete the financial section of the AIS.
+This means that non-government schools do not have to provide financial information to the ACNC directly – the ACNC will use the information and financial reports that non-government schools provide to the DE in the financial questionnaire to complete the financial section of the AIS.

 Which organisations can participate

-Non-government schools (or representative entities) that are registered with the ACNC as charities can use the information in the financial questionnaire they submit to the DET to complete the financial section of the ACNC’s AIS.
+Non-government schools (or representative entities) that are registered with the ACNC as charities can use the information in the financial questionnaire they submit to the DE to complete the financial section of the ACNC’s AIS.

-A registered charity that acts as a representative entity solely for multiple primary or secondary schools not individually registered with the ACNC and submits the financial questionnaire to the DET may be able to participate.
+A registered charity that acts as a representative entity solely for multiple primary or secondary schools not individually registered with the ACNC and submits the financial questionnaire to the DE may be able to participate.

 Which organisations or other entities cannot participate

-Funds or organisations that are associated with a non-government school but are separately registered with the ACNC (with their own ABN) and do not submit a separate financial questionnaire to the DET cannot use this reporting arrangement.
+Funds or organisations that are associated with a non-government school but are separately registered with the ACNC (with their own ABN) and do not submit a separate financial questionnaire to the DE cannot use this reporting arrangement.
 Examples of these funds or organisations typically include school building funds, scholarship funds, early learning centres or Parents and Friends Associations.